daveguerin/STV/README.md

 The Docset Feed is for Xcode, Dash, and other documentation browsers.

-##TODO
+## TODO
-* Update all the UIColor to use system colours so that Dark Mode is supported.
+* Update all UIColor to use system colours so that Dark Mode is fully supported.
-* Update all the UIFont to use the built in UIFontTextStyle so that Dynamic Type is supported.
+* Update all UIFont to use the built in UIFontTextStyle so that Dynamic Type is fully supported.
 * Use autolayout for all STV cells?
 * Update the docset feed.
 * Getting started documentation.
 Update the STV 3.x Introduction PDF for STV 6.x and iOS 13?

-##CHANGELOG
+* Add an example or two?
+Seperate repository?

+## CHANGELOG

-###STV 6.0.0
+### STV 6.0.0
 * No longer a framework, now a Swift Package.
 * Added Ozies fix for disappearing cells in iOS 11 [http://sensiblecocoa.com/community/topic/2535-stv-ios-11-issues/#entry13604] (http://sensiblecocoa.com/community/topic/2535-stv-ios-11-issues/#entry13604).
 Thanks Ozie!
 * Added lots of `self->` to avoid an Xcode warning: "_Block implicitly retains 'self'; explicitly mention 'self' to indicate this is intended behaviour_".